akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 Once you've chosen which entity is linked, you can see a new selector with all the records of the linked entity.

 ::: tips
-Click on the `link` button on each record line in the selector to preview the record!
+Click on the `link` icon on each record line in the selector to preview the record!
 It opens automatically a new tab in your browser.
 :::

 ## Delete records